tivect/PlatScifi/README.md

 # PlatScifi

-A platformer game by the tivect team
+A simple but challenging platformer game by the tivect team (with some silly graphics).

+The game isn't finished--but it will be one day.

 ## Building: